senecaforster/toolbox/content/getting-started.md

 - **Visuals**: Ideally, having accompanying visuals is fantastic!
 Visuals are more engaging and get people excited about the project.
 They also help give a sense of the project through pictures used for documentation and social media.
 This doesn’t have to be a screen-shared website.
 It can be a physical painting, hardware project, or even the demoer themselves doing something live (i.e. guitarist)
 - **Storytelling**: Encourage demo-ers to tell a story!
 Especially if it’s the first time someone is demoing, encourage them to start by sharing why they are working on their project.
 - **Keep an eye on the time**: Time boxing is essential as audiences can become disengaged if demos go on for too long.
 Display a visible timer for the presenter, complete with a noticeable ringtone to signal the end of their allocated time.
+You can also try non-verbal cues.
+If you’re using a countdown timer on a laptop facing the presenter, you can motion towards the timer, use hand gestures, or hold up small time cards to notify time limits to the presenter.
+Mention time limits to everyone when starting demos.
+You can also screen share or write the time limits on a whiteboard near the demo area to help people keep them in mind.
+When having to end demos or questions mid-way, remind people that they can ask more questions and chat with presenters after the session.
 - **Encourage people to ask questions:** Allocate time for questions; they often reveal valuable insights that could be the highlight of the session!
 To make sure that there is a variety of people asking questions across demos, as a host, tap on some folks and encourage them to ask questions.
 To build a strong culture, you have to actively create it. \
   Some ways we’ve done this that have been successful are:
   _ Encouraging specific people who are eager to ask and haven’t gotten a chance yet to demoers.
 Encourage the demo-ers to act like hosts and call on those people.